TranslatorSRI/Plater/README.md

       "biolink:Entity",
       "biolink:PhysicalEssenceOrOccurrent"]` .

 By doing such encoding, during lookup the incoming query is can be more laxed (ask for `biolink:NamedThing`) or more specific (ask for `biolink:SmallMolecule ` etc...), and PLATER would be able to use the encoded label information to find matching node(s).

-Similarly for edges, edge labels in neo4j are used to perform edge lookup.
+Similarly, for edges, edge labels in neo4j are used to perform edge lookup.
 Predicate hierarchy in biolink would be consulted to find subclasses of the query predicate type(s) and those would be used in an `OR` combinatorial fashion to find results.